4 Tips to Clean Up Your Distorted Guitar Playing

 About The Author

-Janez Janežič owns one of the best guitar schools in Novo mesto, Slovenia.
+Janez Janežič owns Šola Kitare v Novem mestu, one of the best guitar schools in his area.
 He is committed to helping his students become the best guitar players they can be.
 If you are interested in learning from him locally, feel free to contact him.